What It Feels Like for a Girl

 "What It Feels Like for a Girl" is a song recorded by American singer Madonna for her eighth studio album Music (2000).
+It was released as the third and final single from the album on April 9, 2001, by Maverick Records and Warner Bros.
+Records.
 It was written and produced by Madonna and Guy Sigsworth, with David Torn as co-writer, and Mark "Spike" Stent as a co-producer.
 A mid-tempo electronic, synth-pop and glitch pop song, it lyrically conveys society's double standard toward women, addressing hurtful myths about female inferiority.
 To emphasize the message, the song opens with a spoken word sample by actress Charlotte Gainsbourg from the 1993 British film The Cement Garden.
 A Spanish version of the track, "Lo Que Siente la Mujer", was translated by Alberto Ferreras and included in the Latin American edition of Music.
-"What It Feels Like for a Girl" was released as the third and final single from Music on April 9, 2001, by Maverick Records and Warner Bros.
-Records.

 "What It Feels Like for a Girl" received acclaim from most music critics, who declared it as a highlight from the album, while also remarking it as one of the most mature musical ventures of Madonna's career.
-Commercially, the song reached the top 10 in Australia, Canada, Denmark, Finland, Iceland, Romania, Spain, Scotland (Note: Scotland is part of the UK but also has its own chart.) and the UK.
+Commercially, the song reached the top 10 in Australia, Canada, Denmark, Finland, Iceland, Romania, Spain, Scotland and the UK.
 In the US, it peaked at number 23 on the Billboard Hot 100 and atop the Dance Club Songs.

 An accompanying music video for "What It Feels Like for a Girl" was directed by Madonna's then-husband Guy Ritchie and premiered on March 22, 2001.
 It features the singer as a reckless woman on a crime spree.
 The video was criticized for its depiction of violence and abuse, which caused MTV to ban it before 9:00 pm.
 The single was also released on DVD and became the highest weekly sales for a DVD release in the United States.
 Madonna performed the track on the promotional concerts for Music in November 2000 and on her 2001 Drowned World Tour, where a remixed version was used as a video interlude and also performed in Spanish.
 The song was covered by the actors of television series Glee, during the episode "The Power of Madonna", and was included in the accompanying EP.